MonashDeepNeuron/HPP/src/chapter1/godbolt.md

 It also displays the assembly output allowing you to have a closer look at what goes on under the hood in C++.
 It also allows sharing permalinks to instances of Godbolt with specific code and configuration running so you xan distribute working code to anyone as long as they got a browser.

-## Section 7

-### 7.1 Godbolt ⚡
+## Godbolt ⚡

-Head on over to [Compiler Explorer](https://www.godbolt.org/) and copy the "Hello World" program, replacing the code in the editor with your "Hello World".
-It should automatically compile and build and display the results in one of the screens.
+Head on over to [Compiler Explorer](https://www.godbolt.org/) and copy the "Hello World" program into the editor window.
+It should automatically compile, build and display the results in one of the screens.
+An example of a sharable link from Godbolt is [here](https://www.godbolt.org/z/GKxzfees6).

-If this doesn't work, not to worry, we'll cover it in more detail in the meetup. if you want to see a running, shared godbolt program, click [here](https://www.godbolt.org/z/GKxzfees6).

-## Final Words

-Well done!
-You just finished your first week of High Performance Programming.
-I know it was pretty dull and tedious installing the all the software but now you are setup good and well to start learning the most powerful programming language.

-All the best and see you at the meetup.

-\- Tyler